-An informal survey of 258 working people in varied occupations, businesses and households was undertaken in mid-2015 in Jaffna.
-The questionnaire was designed and administered by local labor union activists, with technical assistance from the Solidarity Center, to gauge working conditions in the Jaffna area, Dr. Muttukrishna Sarvananthan of the Point Pedro Institute of Development (PPID) guided and contributed to the processing, tabulation and writing of the survey data and report.
-The survey questionnaire appears in the appendix.
+An informal survey of 258 working people in varied occupations, businesses and households was undertaken in mid-2015 in Jaffna, Local labor union activists, with technical assistance from the Solidarity Center, designed and administered the questionnaire to gauge working conditions in the Jaffna area.
+Dr. Muttukrishna Sarvananthan of the Point Pedro Institute of Development (PPID) guided and contributed to the processing, tabulation and writing of the survey data and report.
 Women comprised more than 67 percent (174) and men nearly 33 percent (84) of total respondents.
 By age, exactly 50 percent of total respondents (129) were between 20-29 years old; almost 24 percent (61) were between 30-39 years old; a little more than 16 percent (42) were between 40-49 years old; approximately 7 percent (19) were in their 50s; and seven respondents were between 16-19 years old (See Appendix, Table 1).